Care Abroad: Assisting U.S. Employees Injured Overseas

 Bradly: We have not come across a country or an area that we could not cover yet.
 Again, when you get into those very remote countries, oftentimes it is using that field agent and maybe even moving that employee to a more populated area where there’s better treatment options available.

 It’s really going to depend upon what’s going on in the world at the time.
 But so far, we’ve not had any issues getting coverage anywhere where we needed it.
-Likely because employers wouldn’t have employees in places that are not safe.
+Likely because people wouldn’t have employees in places that are not safe for their employees.

 TK: Yeah, that makes sense.
 So, can you give me an example of an interesting case where the Care Abroad program was implemented?